 Brain injuries are among the most severe, as they have the potential to result in permanent disability or death.
 Due to the serious nature of these injuries, extensive hospital stays, surgeries, other medical procedures, and physical therapy are often necessary.
 Medical debt can add up quickly and severely impact a family’s livelihood.
 If your injury was the result of someone else’s negligence, you have the right to file a claim with the help of an Albuquerque brain injury lawyer.

-The attorneys at Buckingham Barrera Law Firm have a proven track record of helping brain injury victims recover compensation for the losses they incurred as a result of accidents that weren’t their fault.
+The attorneys at Buckingham Barrera Vega Law Firm have a proven track record of helping head trauma victims recover compensation for the losses they incurred as a result of accidents that weren’t their fault.
 No matter what type of accident you were in, we’re here to help you get your life back in order.

 How Do Brain Injuries Happen?

 According to the Centers for Disease Control and Prevention (CDC), there are nearly 3 million traumatic brain injuries resulting in emergency department (ED) visits, hospitalizations, and deaths every year.
 In 2014, there were approximately 2.53 million emergency room visits, 288,000 hospitalizations, and 57,000 deaths.
 Nearly half of the ED visits and the majority of hospitalizations included children.